arshamalh/twigo/README.md

 If the tweet doesn't exist or it's from a suspended account, we will return an empty struct instead, like this:

+You should get tweet.ID and see if it's a "" or not.

 ```go
 &twigo.TweetResponse{
   Data: twigo.Tweet{